SiliconLabsSoftware/docs-matter/sld290-matter-wifi-getting-started-example/software-installation.md

 If you already selected the WiSeConnect extension while installing SImplicity Studio, you may skip this section.

-Before installing the WiSeConnect SDK v2.x or v3.x extension, if necessary, upgrade to a compatible GSDK version by following the steps above.
+Before installing the WiSeConnect SDK v2.x or v3.x extension, if necessary, upgrade to a compatible SiSDK version by following the steps above.

 Install WiSeConnect SDK v2.x or v3.x through one of the following alternative paths: